By NZ On Screen Team

 This was the 1974 end of year special for this Christchurch-based music show, with acts performing in and around the Garden City, where lurex and glam rock meet the Avon.
 The cast includes Steve Gilpin, Rob Guest, Space Waltz, Annie Whittle, Rockinghorse, Mark Williams, Beaver, and ...
 Drut.

 Musician Blair Parkes explores his experiences of post-quake Christchurch in this part-diary, part experimental short film.
 Parkes took bricks from his crumbled chimney, painted a letter or symbol on each, then scanned them into his computer.
-Sound and word form the spine of the moving result.

 Following hit satire show A Week of It, Cantabrian comedy duo David McPhail and Jon Gadsby continued their dream run with this Christchurch-produced sketch comedy show.
 It aired for seven years, and included McPhail's famous caricature of then-Prime Minister Sir Robert "Piggy" Muldoon.